 Passive-aggressive communicators tend to showcase surface-level passiveness.
 They're particularly a lot harder to distinguish.
 Most would look at them as passive-style communicators, but over time, through interactions, cracks will begin to appear.

 This style usually incorporates the agreeable nature of passiveness, but that is nothing more than just a disguise as their actions can dictate otherwise.
-They might say that they agree to your face but showcase discontent on the inside.
+They might say that they agree with your face but showcase discontent on the inside.

 Passive-aggressive communicators tend to be most common in temporary roles in a company, such as contractors.
 They just want to get the job done as needed by their clients but still need a certain degree of interaction.